March 16, 2017

 Stack effect is a major challenge faced by skyscrapers, however, it can also be a factor in houses with two or more floors.
-It is a condition in which the building acts like a huge chimney, and funnels warm air upwards until it eventually escapes the structure completely.
+It is a condition in which the building acts as a huge chimney and funnels warm air upwards until it eventually escapes the structure completely.

 This effect occurs when the outdoor temperature is significantly lower than the indoor temperature.
 Cold air, being denser than warm air, pushes the warm air higher, and creates an airflow that pulls in more cold air.
 This airflow is stronger in taller structures.

 This is why revolving doors were designed shortly after the first skyscrapers were developed.
 The force of suction used to be so strong during the winter months that pulling the doors open would become a challenge.